wp-cli/i18n-command/README.md

     # Create a MO file from a single PO file in a specific directory.
     $ wp i18n make-mo example-plugin-de_DE.po languages

+    # Create a MO file from a single PO file to a specific file destination
+    $ wp i18n make-mo example-plugin-de_DE.po languages/bar.mo